cwendorf/EASI/docs/Tutorials/MixedCorrelationsDataTutorial.md

 ## Difference   0.389  -1.003   1.856
 ```

-Of course, it is also possile to the plot this estimate.
+Of course, it is also possible to the plot this estimate.

 ```r
 plotCorrelationDifference(CorrEstimateL1,CorrEstimateL2)